-However, if we relax the treatment feasibility constraint in our coarse personalization problem, or let the assigned treatments to take values in each dimension of the treatment, then we can avoid the combinatorial constraint.
-In Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}, we would then omit the reduction steps where we reduce the dimensionality of the treatments and only do the first two sub-steps under step $k$.
-The coarse personalization problem then collapses to a convex optimization problem over a compact set.
-Since Lloyd's Algorithm is a greedy algorithm, it converges to a local optimum \citep{Lu2016}, which in turn is the global optimum by the convexity of the problem.
+If we relax the treatment feasibility constraint in our coarse personalization problem, or let the assigned treatments take values in each dimension of the treatment, then we can avoid the combinatorial constraint.
+In our application, we require treatment feasibility because individuals are only sent one type of promotion.
+However, this constraint can be relaxed in a product design application when we optimize all attributes of the product simultaneously.\footnote{In Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}, we would then omit the dimension-reduction step and only run the first two substeps under step $k$.
+The coarse personalization problem then collapses to a standard convex optimization problem over a compact set.
+Since Lloyd's Algorithm is a greedy algorithm, it converges to a local optimum \citep{Lu2016}, which is the global optimum by the convexity of the problem.}

-Given continuous CATE estimates $\{\{\tau_{d}(\boldsymbol{x}_{i},t_{i,d})\}_{d=1}^{D}\}_{i=1}^{N}$ and $\{\{t_{i,d}^{*}\}_{d=1}^{D}\}_{i=1}^{N}$ from the first step, the firm can solve the coarse targeting problem by using Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} with a choice of the number of treatments to offer $L$.
-As Figure \ref{fig:Adapted-Lloyd's-Algorithm} demonstrates, in each iteration, the algorithm cycles through updating the treatment assignment and updating the treatment values.
-The feasible treatment constraint is enforced by choosing the dimension of the treatment that yields the highest expected return to the firm for each cell.
-The algorithm terminates when the changes to the treatment values are less than a pre-specified tolerance value and the final profit for the firm is the sum of the profits from terminal step's Voronoi Cells' assignments.

-Lastly, we know from our results in Section \ref{subsec:Optimal-transport} that the solution to our problem under our assumption leads to the unique transport map where individuals are assigned to one segment and not probabilistically assigned to different segments.
-This result arises from our argument using Rademacher's Theorem, as there cannot be a point on the border of the Voronoi Cells that splits mass between two cells because our assignment solution is a Monge mapping.
-In other words, the result ensures that we have a pure mapping of individuals to their assigned segment or that individuals will be only assigned to one segment. {}
+Lastly, our results in Section \ref{subsec:Optimal-transport} show that the solution under our assumptions leads to a deterministic transport map: Individuals are assigned to one segment and not probabilistically assigned to different segments.
+This allows us to form discrete segments that are more practically implementable than probabilistic segments.

-\subsubsection{Grid search comparison}
+\subsection{Grid search comparison}